Merck Manual

 • The incidence of epiglottitis has decreased significantly, particularly in children, because of widespread vaccination against the most common cause, Haemophilus influenzae type B.

-• Stridor, as well as sore throat with a normal-appearing pharynx, are important clues.
+• Stridor, as well as sore throat with a normal-appearing pharynx, should raise suspicion of epiglottitis.

-• If the diagnosis is suspected, do flexible fiberoptic laryngoscopy in the operating room; reserve imaging studies for cases with very low suspicion.
+• If the diagnosis is suspected, do flexible fiberoptic laryngoscopy in the operating room; reserve imaging tests for cases with very low suspicion.

-• Children typically should have their airway secured by tracheal intubation; adults often can be observed for signs of airway compromise.
+• Children typically should have their airway secured by tracheal intubation; if airway obstruction is not severe, adults can often be observed for signs of airway compromise in an intensive care unit.

 Drugs Mentioned In This Article